MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/tutorials/create-class-based-resource.md

 ```

 `Set()` first calls the `Test()` method to determine if anything actually needs to be done.
 Some
-tools like, Azure Automanage's machine configuration feature, ensure that the `Set()` method is only
+tools like, Azure machine configuration, ensure that the `Set()` method is only called after the
-called after the `Test()` method.
-However, there's no such guarantee when you use the
+`Test()` method.
+However, there's no such guarantee when you use the `Invoke-DscResource` cmdlet.
-`Invoke-DscResource` cmdlet.

 Since the `Test()` method calls `Get()`, which caches the current state, the DSC Resource can access
 the cached current state without having to call the `Get()` method again.